r-dube/pickingflowers/lithuania.md

 # Communication products in Lithuania
-For several years, Telecom service providers have used Huawei equipment in their networks.
+For several years, telecom service providers have used Huawei equipment in their networks.
 However, in 2019, the Lithuanian government implicated China in espionage operations in Lithuania.
 Further, the Lithuanian government accused Huawei of assisting China's espionage.
 Subsequently, Lithuania banned Huawei from 5G networks in Lithuania and asked its citizens to refrain from using Huawei phones.